Peterlar/Rent-a-chef/README.md

 - When the customer finds the order page, you are greeted by an inspiring page with a lot of color and energy.
 The customer can also read the prices about the 3 different services offered.
 All services are created to easily arrange a dinner at home when you lack inspiration and time.
 The background image shows a professional chef working with details.
 This is to give an idea of being contacted by chefs with a lot of experience.

 ![image](https://user-images.githubusercontent.com/100356636/161611093-64373d70-589f-4bcf-94ae-9e0d063b8451.png)

+**Features Left to Implement**
+- All chefs will have their own profile page.
+- Customers will have access to store their videos in their account.
+- Chatt funktion between other customers.
+- Recipe forum.
+- Sponsor competion with prices.
+- Thirt party collaboration.
+- Advertising